kryczkal/DistributedCacheFS/docs/config_file.md

 -   `listen_port` (number, *optional*, default: `9876`): The network port the node listens on for communication with other nodes.
 -   *(Note: Cache-specific global settings might be added here in the future)*.

-### `cache_tiers` Array
+### `cache_definitions` Array

 This required array contains one or more objects, each defining a cache storage tier managed by this node.
-Each object represents a `CacheTierDefinition` and has the following keys:
+Each object represents a `StorageDefinition` and has the following keys:

 -   `path` (string, **required**): The absolute or relative filesystem path to the directory used for this cache tier.
 Must be non-empty.
 -   `tier` (number, **required**): An integer representing the priority tier of this cache storage.
 Lower numbers indicate higher priority (checked first for reads, potentially written to first).
 Must be 0 or greater.